shughi94/Fiapildim/README.md

 Then we can run `main.py` that listens and uses the model to predict the guitar chord

 ## Note
-This project does not work at all, but I like the idea
+This project does not work at all (keeps saying that everything is an E chord), but I like the idea

 Also it's more of a classification model rather than a predicting one, but hey I should have remembered last weekend to do this project :(